MainulDip/JavaEveryday/README.md

 - static member can access non-static members through instance of the class.
 Like how singleton pattern is implemented (private contractor to block instantiation directly and static member to create and hold the instance).
 - static member can access other static members directly.
 - when referencing class members, implicit `this` is always there. can be made explicit also (redundant)

+### <?> short of <? extends Object>, UpperBound and Lower bound <? super T>:
+<?> is a shorthand for <? extends Object>, it's also known as an unbounded wildcard.
+Object is the lower most reference type in java.
+Unless object this signature is for `upper bound wildcard`.

+Lower bound <? super T> where T is the lower bound.

+### Java Type Hierarchy System